molevolworkshop/molevolworkshop.github.io/software/alignment-lab.md

 You can see that now we use the flag `--auto` to tell MAFFT to choose the best alignment strategy.
 Can you determine what strategy was employed? (hint MAFFT outputs data to the screen and the strategy should be listed near the end).
-Load this file into SeaView.
+Load this file into your alignment viewer.
-* Build a tree using your protein alignment by selecting *Trees > Distance Methods > NJ* and use a Poisson distance metric.
-De-select ignore gaps and use bootstrapping.
+* Build a tree using your protein alignment by selecting *Trees > Distance Methods > NJ*, select the Poisson distance metric, de-select ignore gaps and use bootstrapping (SeaView) or click *Phylogeny > Construct/Test Neighbor-Joining Tree*, choose the *mafft_aa_auto.fasta* file and then select *Protein sequences*, followed by OK on the next window to choose the default Poisson distance metric (MEGA)

 Compare amino acid alignments and trees.
 Which one do you prefer?
 Does it make sense to align protein-coding sequences using the protein